-Gordon Ramsay has a killer burger at Ramsay BurGR at Planet Hollywood, but what you should be having is one of his hot dogs.
+Gordon Ramsay has a killer burger at Gordon Ramsay Burger at Planet Hollywood, but what you should also be having is one of his hot dogs.
 Split it because it is massive.

-Feed the kids for very little or find a lunch option that will not break the bank at the Flamingo Food Court.
-Reliable fare from Johnny Rockets, Bonanno’s Pizza, and Pan Asian Express are waiting.
+Feed the kids for very little or find a lunch option that will not break the bank at Flamingo Food Court.
+Reliable fare from Johnny Rockets, Bonanno’s Pizzeria, and Pan Asian Express are waiting.

 Go to Slice of Vegas and have a perfect salad.
-The pizza is fine and cheap, but the Romelia Salad is simply precious.
-It's light, fresh and a slice of perfection.
+The pizza is fine and cheap, but the Romelia's Salad is simply precious.
+It's light, fresh and a bowl of perfection.

-Grab a few tapas at Julian Serrano for lunch, and you can still leave there for under $20.00 per person.
-The padron peppers, carne asada, and stuffed dates are the standouts.
+Grab a few tapas at Julian Serrano for lunch, and you can still leave there paying under $20.00 per person.
+The padron peppers, carne asada, and stuffed dates are among the standouts.